syncfusion-content/javascript-docs/js/Diagram/Label.md

 ### Drag Limit

-The diagram control now supports defining the drag limit to the label while dragging from the connector and also update the postion to the nearest segment offset.
+Diagram label dragging can be restricted by enabling/disabling `DragLimit` constraints of the connectors.
+Also we can define the drag limit in all direction using `DragLimit` property of the connector.
+Drag limit only applicable for connector labels.

 {% highlight javascript %}

 //Initializes Diagram
 $("#diagram").ejDiagram({
-	connectors:[
+	connectors: [
 		{
-		name:"connector1",
+			name: "connector1",
+			// Enable DragLimit constraints to the connector.
 			constraints: ej.datavisualization.Diagram.ConnectorConstraints.Default | ej.datavisualization.Diagram.ConnectorConstraints.DragLimit | ej.datavisualization.Diagram.ConnectorConstraints.DragLabel,
+			labels: [
+				{
+					text: "Connector",
+					// Defines the drag limit property in all direction
 					dragLimit: { left: 30, top: 30, right: 30, bottom: 30 }
+				}
+			]
 		}
 	]
 });

 {% endhighlight %}